volantvm/volant/docs/1_introduction/1_introduction.md

 A scriptable tool that creates, lists, stops, and manages microVMs and images.
 Designed for both automation and direct use.

 ### kestrel — The In-Guest Agent
 Handles two-stage boot, mounts essential filesystems, supervises workloads, performs health checks, and exposes an optional HTTP proxy.
+Decodes environment variables from kernel cmdline (volant.env as base64 JSON).

+### driftd — The L4 Load Balancer
+eBPF TC-based dataplane for port forwarding and stateful NAT.
+Auto-detects external interface, manages VM routes automatically via volantd integration.

 ### fledge — The Image Builder
 Builds rootfs- or initramfs-based images from declarative configs (fledge.toml + manifest.toml).
 Reproducible, CI/CD-friendly, and minimal by default.